CU-ESIIL/climate_cube_math/docs/index.md

   <img src="assets/img/cubedynamics_logo.png" class="cd-logo" alt="CubeDynamics">
 </div>

-# CubeDynamics
-CubeDynamics: a composable grammar of operations for spatiotemporal data cubes.
+# CubeDynamics: a composable grammar of operations for spatiotemporal data cubes.

-CubeDynamics keeps spatial and temporal dimensions together so you can reason about **space, time, scale, and events** without breaking your workflow apart.
+Keep spatial and temporal dimensions together so you can reason about **space, time, scale, and events** without breaking your workflow apart.
 Use it to build reproducible pipelines that stream or analyze cubes in memory.

 ## Jump into the docs
 <div class="ccm-card-grid">